Motivic principal value integrals for hyperplane arrangements: Introduction

 Two objects can now be constructed.
 The first is a rank one local system $\cL(\omega^{1/q})$ on the complement $X\setminus |\divi(\omega^{1/q})|$ in the analytic topology.
 The sections over a non-empty connected open subset are the local analytic branches of $\omega^{1/q}$ up to multiplication by complex numbers.
+See Remark \ref{rmkPictau} for a generalization of this construction.

 Cohomology support loci, and more generally, cohomology jump loci of rank one local systems on smooth complex algebraic varieties admit a strong geometric and arithmetic structure, see \cite{BWabs}.
 On the other hand, the determination of cohomology support loci is a difficult task even in the case of complements of hyperplane arrangements, for which a folklore conjecture claims that these loci are combinatorially determined.